 - 2. Differences in Cost Ratio: The difference in comparative cost ratios of producing two commodities in the two trading countries have much bearing upon the gain from international trade.
 If country A has comparative cost advantage in the production of cloth and B has cost advantage in the production of steel, they will specialise in these respective Goods and make gain from trade.
 If specialisation results in a relatively greater fall in the cost of cloth in country A than that in steel in country B, greater gain from trade will become available to A and vice-versa. - 3.
 Reciprocal Demand: The reciprocal demand refers to the elasticity of demand for the product of one country by the other country.
 If the demand for cloth (exportable of A) is less elastic in country B, the latter will offer more quantity of steel for one unit of cloth.
 It will cause the terms of trade to turn in favour of country A and this country will obtain a greater share from the total gain from trade.
 On the opposite, if the demand for steel in country A is less elastic or more intense, the term- of trade will move in favour of B and consequently greater gain from trade will become available to it.
-A country whose demand for the foreign products is more elastic but the demand for its products from the foreigners is less elastic, is likely to gain the most from international trade. - 4.
-Level of Income: The higher or lower level of money income of a country too determines the gain from trade for it.
+A country whose demand for the foreign products is more elastic but the demand for its products from the foreigners is less elastic, is likely to gain the most from international trade.

+- 4. Level of Income: The higher or lower level of money income of a country too determines the gain from trade for it.
 If the products of the home country command a strong and permanent demand, the expansion in its exports will raise the incomes from exports.
 The output in these industries will expand and the increased demand for labour will raise the money wages of workers.
 The employers in other industries will also raise wages to retain their more efficient workers.
 Thus, there will be an overall increase in money incomes.
-The import of relatively cheaper commodities, while domestic money incomes are high, signifies the gain from trade.
-On the opposite, the low domestic money income due to low exports or larger imports from abroad, while import prices are high, will reduce the level of welfare and result in smaller gain from trade. - 5.
+The import of relatively cheaper commodities, while domestic money incomes are high, signifies the gain from trade. - 5.
 Productive Efficiency: If there is an improvement in the productive efficiency in the home country, the costs and product prices decline.
 As the foreigners can import commodities from this country at lower prices, the terms of trade go in favour of foreign country.
 The larger proportion of gain from trade too goes to the latter.
 An increased efficiency in a foreign country will enable the home country to import Goods at relatively lower prices.